-6.4 DOE's Pathways to Commercial Liftoff Reports
+5.4 DOE's Pathways to Commercial Liftoff Reports

-DOE plays a critical role in accelerating the commercialization of clean energy technologies and enabling the nation's broader industrial strategy-creating high-quality jobs, strengthening domestic supply chains and global competitiveness, and facilitating an equitable energy transition.
+DOE plays a critical role in accelerating the commercialization of energy technologies and enabling the nation's broader industrial strategy-creating high-quality jobs, strengthening domestic supply chains and ensuring global competitiveness.
 DOE's Pathways to Commercial Liftoff reports provide public and private sector capital allocators with a perspective on how and when various technologies could reach full-scale commercial adoption, including a common analytical fact base and critical signposts for investment decisions.
 The reports are living documents that will be updated periodically and can be found at Pathways to Commercial Liftoff.

-6.5 American-Made Network
+5.5 American-Made Network